0NETRUNNER/Quin-abby/README.md

      * ![home video](./assets/images/index-video-rm.png)

-* Home page content
+* Home page information.

      * ![Home-page-content](./assets/images/index-info-rm.png)

-* Home page desktop view
+* Desktop view.

      * ![Desktop](./assets/images/index-desktop-rm.png)

-* Home page mobile view
+* Mobile view.

      * ![mobile view](./assets/images/index-mobile-rm.jpg)

-* About page
+* About page.
   * The About page has all the information of the Abbey through out the years like owners and restorations.

      * ![about page](./assets/images/about-info-rm.png)